 Clouds are classified on the basis of 2 major factors.

 - Height at which Clouds are formed

 What are the 4 major classifications of clouds on the basis of their physical forms?

-- According to their altitude, stretch, density, and transparency or opaqueness clouds are classified under four types:
+According to their altitude, stretch, density, and transparency or opaqueness clouds are classified into four types which are given below.

 - Cirrus clouds are formed at high altitudes of 8,000 – 12,000m.

 - They are always white in colour.